-Terms Description Application image Configuration bitstream that implements your design.
+Terms Description This data structure is populated by the Intel Quartus® Prime Programming File Generator with the information retrieved from the factory image SOF file.
+Decision firmware update image An image that updates the following RSU items in flash: Decision firmware Decision firmware data Configuration pointer block (CPB) List of application image addresses, in order of priority.
+Sub-partition table (SPT) Data structure to facilitate the management of the flash storage.
+Slot/Partition Area of flash, defined at image creation time, which can contain an application image or user data.
+Application image Configuration bitstream that implements your design.
 Factory image The fallback configuration bitstream that the RSU loads when all attempts to load an application image fail.
-Initial RSU flash image Contains the factory image, the application images, the decision firmware, and the a RSU data structures.
+Initial RSU flash image Contains the factory image, the application images, the decision firmware, and the associated RSU data structures.
 Factory update image An image that updates the following RSU-related items in flash: • Factory image • Decision firmware • Decision firmware data